This guide is basically a Windows-oriented attempt to answer the question

-If you have another copy of Windows Explorer open and pointing to the empty folder
+If you have another copy of File Explorer open and pointing to the empty folder

 (I call the one I use for processing new images 0temp so it's at the top of

 the folder list) you're going to put them in then you just select the

 photos you want, Edit, Cut (for Move) or Edit, Copy (for Copy).
 Then

-click across into the empty folder on your computer and select Edit, Paste.
+click across into the folder on your computer and select Edit, Paste.

 I always avoid (and don't bother installing) the software that came

 with the camera and any other software that tries to jump in the way of

 simply copying or moving the images to a folder of your choice.